Kokovec/KIM-1-PSOC-5LP-Mini-Board/README.md

 # KIM-1-PSOC-5LP-Mini-Board
-A KIM-1 system built around a Cypress PSOC5 LP (Schmartboard PSOC 5LP Dev Board)
+A KIM-1 system built around a Cypress PSOC 5LP (Schmartboard PSOC 5LP Dev Board)

 ## Description: ##
 This is a KIM-1 system clone that includes code (firmware), schematics and PCB.